Open Data Hub logo

 • Your custom image exists in an image registry that is accessible to Open Data Hub.

-• The SettingsNotebook images dashboard navigation menu option is enabled, as described in Creating a custom image from a default Open Data Hub image.
+• The SettingsWorkbench images dashboard navigation menu item is enabled, as described in Creating a custom image from a default Open Data Hub image.

 Procedure

-1. From the Open Data Hub dashboard, click SettingsNotebook images.
+1. From the Open Data Hub dashboard, click SettingsWorkbench images.

-The Notebook images page appears.
+The Workbench images page appears.
 Previously imported images are displayed.
 To enable or disable a previously imported image, on the row containing the relevant image, click the toggle in the Enable column.

-2. Optional: If you want to associate an accelerator and you have not already created an accelerator profile, click Create profile on the row containing the image and complete the relevant fields.
-If the image does not contain an accelerator identifier, you must manually configure one before creating an associated accelerator profile.
+2. Optional: If you want to associate an accelerator and you have not already created an accelerator profile or a hardware profile, click Create profile on the row containing the image and complete the relevant fields.
+If the image does not contain an accelerator identifier, you must manually configure one before creating an associated accelerator profile or a hardware profile.

 3. Click Import new image.
 Alternatively, if no previously imported images were found, click Import image.